photoshelter/generator-polymer-init-element-scaffold/generators/app/templates/development-docs.md

 <% if (sauceLabs === true) { -%>
 We also support greater cross browser support with testing from [SauceLabs](https://saucelabs.com/).
 These are currently built to run on every pull request.

+- `npm run sauce` to run tests in saucelabs.
+Contact the QA team for credentials if you would like to run them there.

 To add more VMs to `wtc.conf.json` if you would like to increase your cross browser coverage.

 ###### SauceLabs Setup.